spatialos/gdk-for-unity/docs/content/get-started/upload-launch.md

 <br/>
 To launch your cloud deployment:

-First enter the parameters in the Deployment Launcher section of the Deployments window.
+1\.
+First enter the parameters in the **Deployment Launcher** section of the Deployments window.
 Complete the settings as below:
 <br/>

 |Setting name|The setting you add|